Ninian Cockburn: Officer of the Scots Guard

 In May 1557 Mary, Queen of Scots wrote to her mother from the Château of Villers-Cotterêts on behalf of "le Cappitaine Cokborne."
-Ninian urgently needed to return to Scotland to conclude a property transaction with Alexander Aitchison and John Sinclair.
+Ninian urgently needed to return to Scotland to conclude a property transaction with Alexander Aitchison.
+The property had been held by John Camp (Kemp) and his wife Jean Sinclair, the queen's nurse.
 The lands concerned at "Gosfenot" had been occupied by French forces during the war with England.
-However, as Ninian was fully occupied in the king's service, Mary hoped the Queen Regent would settle the matter. ("Gosfenot" was perhaps near Gosford House at Longniddry).
+However, as Ninian was fully occupied in the king's service, Mary hoped the Queen Regent would settle the matter. ("Gosfenot" was perhaps near Gosford House at Longniddry, and the lands included a fort at Acheson's Haven).

 During the crisis of the Scottish Reformation, Ninian's brother John, laird of Ormiston was involved in a major setback for the Protestant Lords of the Congregation.
 Ormiston carried £1,000 or 6,000 crowns from England to aid their fight against French troops in Scotland on 31 October 1559.
 The Earl of Bothwell ambushed him and after a sword fight captured the money.
 This caused diplomatic embarrassment as the English were caught out aiding Mary of Guise's rebels.

 The English ambassador in Paris Nicholas Throckmorton considered sending Ninian to spy on the French at the siege of Leith in May 1560.
 Throckmorton described Ninian's rewards as an officer of the Scots Guard.
 He was a gentleman archer with a salary of 800 Francs, and was lord of the manor of Themis (or Captain of Feismes Castle) with an income of another 800 Francs.
 As an officer of the Guard, he commanded a company of 100 horsemen.
 Usefully, Ninian's wife, Elizabeth Kemp, was an attendant in the Privy Chamber of Mary, Queen of Scots in France.
 Throckmorton wanted Ninian to assume the name "Beaumont," and thereafter he continued to sign his letters to William Cecil as "George Beaumont."